UseHover/hover-docs/parsing.md

 {% include transaction_receiver.html %}

 The intent received will contain the meta data about the transaction, such as the action, transaction uuid, and original message.
-The named-groups that have been parsed out are in a serialized HashMap extra called `transaction_extras`.
-It is recomended that you check that an extra is present first with `extras.containsKey()`
+The named-groups that have been parsed out are in a serialized HashMap extra called `parsed_variables`.
+It is recomended that you check that an variable is present first with `parsed_variables.containsKey()`

 | Extra               | Type     | Description     |
 |---                  |---       |---              |